orange-cloudavenue/terraform-plugin-framework-supertypes/README.md

 * `GetInt32Ptr()` - A function that is used to get the value as an `int32` pointer.
 * `GetInt64Ptr()` - A function that is used to get the value as an `int64` pointer.

-Special methods available for the all `*ValueOf` types:
+Special methods available for the all `*TypeOf` types:

 * `MustGet(context.Context)` - A function that is used to get the value.
 If the value get return an error, the function panic.
 * `DiagsGet(context.Context, diag.Diagnostics)` - A function that is used to get the value.
 If the value get return an error, the function add the error to the diagnostics.